The NSCC Student Success Plan defines learning outcomes and assesses student achievement of those outcomes in general education.

 In order to fulfill the portfolio requirement for graduation, each student’s e-portfolio must include the following:

-- The argument paper from English 111
+- The proposal/research paper from English 111, including the works cited page

-- Any other assignment designated by the student’s specific degree program.
+- Any other assignment designated by the student’s specific degree program

 Sample portfolio submissions are reviewed by an outside evaluator (or team of evaluators) in coordination with the composition faculty.
 Rubrics defining desired standards for writing and critical thinking are used to evaluate the sample portfolios.
 Students will meet the portfolio requirement for graduation as long as they make the required submissions of writing, even if the writing does not meet the desired standards for writing or critical thinking.
 The portfolio is not designed to assess individual students, but to collect assessment data on NSCC students as a group.